OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/add-material-ui.md

 ## Recap

-In this tutorial we installed the @material-ui/core component library and then made use of some of the components it provides in order to give our application a Material UI like style.
-We'll use these components to provide UI for or application throughout the rest of this series of tutorials.
+In this tutorial we installed the @material-ui/core component library and then made use of some of the components it provides in order to give our application a "Material UI"-like style.
+We'll use these components to provide UI for our application throughout the rest of this series of tutorials.

 ## Further your understanding